Sunday, 9 June 2024

 I tried to dismiss thoughts of twitching the Northumberland Bridled Tern which had lingered temptingly on Coquet Island for the past week, but the allure ate away at my tired brain.
 Even if I dipped the Bridled Tern, the prospect of Roseate Terns among an incredible seabird spectacle just seemed a sensible option at that unearthly hour.
 I mulled this over as I dozed and then slunk out of bed at 5am.

 Just under two hours of empty roads later, I pulled into High Hauxley car park at the foot of the dunes.
 A couple of birders were already present and as I approached, a kind birder offered me a look through his scope - this was promising!
 I squinted through with tired eyes and there was the Bridled Tern, happily preening among the Puffins!
 Class.
 Coquet Island lies about a mile offshore, so the views were distant to say the least, but with good visibility and full zoom, the views were reasonable.
 After a while, many of the terns flushed, and the Bridled took off too, floating around above the island.
 In flight it looked large and rangey, with long slender wings and long neck and tail, giving perhaps a different jizz to what I had imagined.
 Against the dark grassy top of the island, the bird looked decidedly dusky grey-brown, with plenty of pale in the outertail.
 The bird tried to land several times, but was chased away time and again either by an Arctic Tern, or a Puffin.
 Eventually, it landed at the top of some stone steps, where it seemed to avoid the attentions of its feisty neighbours.
 After a while, I turned my attention to the nestboxes put out specifically for the island's Roseate Tern colony.
 Several were loafing on top of the boxes, whilst more were floating angelically above the colony, shining bright-white in the morning sunshine with impossibly-long tail streamers.
 It felt quite emotional to see the remnants of England's only Roseate colony, which has been ravaged hard by avian flu.
-The 100 pair strong colony had been decimated, so it was a relied to see at least several pairs in residence.
+The 100 pair strong colony had been decimated, so it was a relieved to see at least several pairs in residence.
 Let's hope the flu has gone.
 I watched these elegant birds for several minutes, noting a number of Sandwich Terns cruising past and a few Common Terns among the hordes of Arctics.

 The lure of a seventh tern species a short drive north was too much, and having had my fill of the Bridled Tern, I snaked my way up the coast road.
 Thanks to some good gen from a fellow Bridled twitcher, I knew where to head once arriving at the Newton Stead car park.
 A wooden hut lies about a kilometre north looking out over the rivermouth, known as Long Nanny.
 There were four birders present, one of which was Damian Money who I have followed on X/Twitter for ages, so it was great to have a chat with him.